Wielkimati/GBFR-Slimepede-Farm/README.md

 Following settings are not optional:
 - auto run disabled.
 - assist options disabled.
-- Quest Cutscene Auto-Skip disabled.
+- Quest Cutscene Auto-Skip enabled.
 - Loading Screen Skip set to auto skip.

 For actual script usage, it's like this: